 Itanagar- MG Park at Nitivihar, Full of garbage- says locals

-ITANAGAR- Residents of Niti Vihar area of Itanagar Capital city have alleged that the area’s Mahatma Gandhi Park has become full of garbage due to apathy of the IMC authority.
+ITANAGAR- Residents of Niti Vihar area of Itanagar Capital city have alleged that the area’s Mahatma Gandhi Park has become full of garbage due to apathy of the authorities.

 They also stated that “ The park is hardly ever cleaned and over the time have been converted full of garbage .
 People either not using the dustbin, or the dustbin are full of garbage.
 We are suffering the mismanagement by the authority , locals said.